Porges/ways-to-play/src/games/pigeon-lottery/index.md

 </div>

-Warren also reports and example of the patter (or “ballyhoo”) that was used to announce the game, mimicking the style of a horse racing commentator:[@AlwaysBetOnTheButcher p.
-158]

-> All right, they’re off and running!<br/>Jockey number 1 on Nanny
-> Dee.<br/>Jockey 16 on Mainstreet,<br/>Right down the main drag.<br/>You’ve got
-> a hell of a race,<br/>And a hell of a bunch of horses!<br/>Jockey number 69 on
-> Kay Dugan,<br/>That old Irish girl again.

 {% image
 alt="A black-and-white photo of a counter in front of which stand a richly-dressed man and woman.
 Behind the counter are two staff.
 On the counter is a 'squirrel cage' containing balls.
 On the wall behind the counter are the rules, a clock, and a board which lights up numbers when they are called."